-We are interested in fast solution algorithms for separable queueing networks with a large number of closed chains (also called customer classes), such as models of communication networks where each closed chain represents a flow-controlled virtual channel [9, 10, 12].
-Tens to hundreds, perhaps thousands, of such flow-controlled virtual channels between source-destination node pairs may be active at a time in a practical network.
-Exact solution algorithms, such as the convolution and MVA algorithms, are obviously not applicable since their computational time and space requirements grow exponentially with the number of chains [11, 13].
-In fact, they cannot be used for most networks with more than 6 or 7 chains.
-The tree convolution algorithm [8] as well as the tree MVA algorithms [5, 18] are more computationally efficient for the solution of networks with chains whose routes are sparse, by exploiting routing information.
+active at a time in a practical network.
+Exact solution algorithms, such as the convolution and MVA algorithms, are obviously not applicable since their computational time and space requirements grow exponentially with the number of chains [12,13].
+In fact, they cannot be used for most networks with more than six or seven chains.
+The tree convolution algorithm [10] as well as the tree MVA algorithms [5,18] are more computationally efficient for the solution of networks with chains whose routes are sparse, by exploiting routing information.
 Nevertheless, the largest networks solved by the tree convolution algorithm have 32-50 chains, which are not sufficient for modeling many real networks.
-Furthermore, most algorithms for network design problems (e.g., optimal routing, topology optimization, etc.) involve a heuristic search for solutions that are optimum according to various network performance measures.
+Furthermore, most algorithms for network design problems (e.g., optimal routing, topology optimization) involve a heuristic search for solutions that are optimum according to various network performance measures.
 A very fast algorithm is needed to evaluate these network performance measures at each of the numerous intermediate steps of such a heuristic search.

-For the same reason, the approximate solution methods which have been shown empirically to have good accuracy [1, 2, 3, 12, 14, 15, 20] are deemed to be still too slow for communication network design problems.
+For the same reason, the approximate solution methods which have been shown empirically to have good accuracy [1,2,3,11,14,15,19] are deemed to be still too slow for communication network design problems.
 All of these methods are based upon an iterative solution of a set of modified MVA formulas.
-A single iteration of the Schweitzer algorithm has a computation time of O(MK) while a single iteration of Linearizer or AQL has a computation time of $O(MK^2)$ where M denotes the number of queues and K the number of closed chains in the network [3, 14, 20].
-(It was shown recently by de Souza e Silva and Muntz [16] that a single iteration of Linearizer can be implemented with a computation time of $O(MK^2)$ instead of $O(MK^3)$ as indicated by Chandy and Neuse [3].)
-Typically many iterations are needed for convergence to a solution, and it has been shown that for some networks convergence occurs extremely slowly [20].
-Lastly, the accuracy of these methods has been examined only for networks with a small number of chains, i.e., those that can be solved exactly by the MVA algorithm.
+A single iteration of the Schweitzer algorithm has a computation time of O(MK) while a single iteration of Linearizer or AQL has a computation time of $O(MK^2)$, where M denotes the number of queues and K the number of closed chains in the network [2,14,19].
+(It was recently shown by De Souza e Silva and Muntz [16] that a single iteration of Linearizer can be implemented with a computation time of $O(MK^2)$ instead of $O(MK^3)$ as indicated by Chandy and Neuse [2].)
+Typically, many iterations are needed for convergence to a solution, and it has been shown that, for some networks, convergence occurs extremely slowly [19].
+Finally, the accuracy of these methods has been examined only for networks with a small number of chains, i.e., those that can be solved exactly by the MVA algorithm.

-Various methods for computing performance bounds are available [4, 6, 19].
+Various methods for computing performance bounds are available [4,7,20].
 However, for networks with a large number of chains, these bounds are generally too loose to be useful for communication network design.

 The above considerations led us to investigate a class of faster approximation solution algorithms for closed multichain queueing networks.
 In particular, all of our algorithms are noniterative.
 We consider separable queueing networks of fixed-rate servers (also called queue-independent servers) and delay servers (also called infinite-server centers).
 Like all of the approximate solution methods referenced, our method is also based upon the MVA recursion formula.
-In our study of proportional throughput upper bounds for single-chain queueing networks, we found that they are very accurate for networks with small to medium population sizes [6].
+In our study of proportional throughput upper bounds for single-chain queueing networks, we found that they are very accurate for networks with small to medium population sizes [7].
 These throughput upper bounds are obtained by distributing the population of a chain over the servers it visits proportional to server loads.
 In a multichain network, such a proportional distribution leads to approximations rather than upper bounds of chain throughputs.
-We found that these approximate solutions provide chain throughputs, mean end-to-end delays, and server utilizations that are sufficiently accurate for the analysis and design of communication networks [7, 9] and possibly some other distributed systems that have a large number of customer classes (see Sections 3 and 5); an iterative solution to improve accuracy is not necessary.
+We found that these approximate solutions provide chain throughputs, mean end-to-end delays, and server utilizations that are sufficiently accurate for the analysis and design of communication networks [6,8] and possibly some other distributed systems that have a large number of customer classes (see Section 3 and 5); an iterative solution to improve accuracy is not necessary.